I’ve been with the company for nine years having graduated from Loughborough University in 2014 with a Masters in civil engineering.

 This sentiment is followed through with their approach to Chartership with your chosen institute, you won’t be forced through the process as you might working in some companies but if you are personally motivated you will find excellent support available.

-All in all I have had a very enjoyable first few years at Aquaterra Energy and look forward to many more.
+All in all I have had a very enjoyable career so far at Aquaterra Energy and look forward to many more year here.